jaydon2020/AGL-Documentation/docs/01_Getting_Started/02_Building_AGL_Image/06_Building_the_AGL_Image/06_Building_for_Virtio.md

   6. It is possible to exit from QEMU using monitor commands.
 Enter "Ctrl+a h" for help.

-Know issue: to enable hardware virtualization using KVM, option `-enable-kvm` could be added to QEMU command line, but it fails with:
+Known issue: to enable hardware virtualization using KVM, option `-enable-kvm` could be added to QEMU command line, but it fails with:

 ```